fortwally/sonos-control-skill/README.md

 ## Description
 Allow control of sonos speakers from Mycroft.
+Assumes all speakers are in one group.

 ## Examples
- - "Sonos play"
+ - "Sonos play"  Start playing whatever was playing before
- - "Sonos stop"
+ - "Sonos pause"
  - "Sonos skip"
- - "Sonos list favorites"
+ - "Sonos volume up"
- - "Sonos play favorite one"
+ - "Sonos volume down"

 ## Credits